If your Alchemy window doesn't show presets

 Alchemy stores its settings in a database file at ~/Music/Audio Music Apps/Plug-In Settings/Alchemy (where “~” is your user folder).

-If Alchemy can’t find or write to this file, then you might not see any presets in the Alchemy window, or you might see an alert that Alchemy can’t write to its database.
+If Alchemy can’t find or write to this file, you may not see any presets in the Alchemy window, or you may see an alert that Alchemy can’t write to its database.

-Make sure that you have Read & Write access to the Alchemy folder
+Make sure you have Read & Write access to the Alchemy folder

 In the Finder, go to ~/Music/Audio Music Apps/Plug-In Settings/.